mjopenglsdl/small3d-tutorial/README.md

 	shaders, * -> ./bin/resources/shaders

 Let's see if it works.
-First of all, please note that conan packages will be stored on bintray.com in the future.
-I have already made the switch so, just once, if you have not already done so, you need to declare my bintray repository as a remote, so that you can download the relevant packages:
+First of all, we need to add the conan repositories that we are going to be using to our conan instance.
+This is a configuration step, so it only needs to be performed once.
+Add my bintray repository as a remote to your conan configuration:

 	conan remote add bintraydimi309 https://api.bintray.com/conan/dimi309/conan-packages

+Also add the following bintray repository (that's where I get the portaudio dependency from):

+	conan remote add bintrayjgsogo https://api.bintray.com/conan/jgsogo/conan-packages

+Finally, add the bincrafters bintray repository.
+[Bincrafters](https://bincrafters.github.io/) is a group of OSS developers with a shared interest in making binary software packages:

+	conan remote add bintraybincrafters https://api.bintray.com/conan/bincrafters/public-conan

 We are going to be building in a separate directory, in order to keep things clean.
 From inside the "ball" directory, execute: